Carbine History, Family Crest & Coats of Arms

 Another source notes "a Norman family too well known to need any detail.
 Hence the Barons Corbet of Caux, and the Baronets Corbet."

-Important Dates for the Carbine family
+Early History of the Carbine family

 This web page shows only a small excerpt of our Carbine research.
 Another 144 words (10 lines of text) covering the years 1124, 1241, 1296, 1580, 1637, 1624, 1600, 1582, 1635, 1594, 1662, 1646, 1648, 1595, 1662, 1617, 1657, 1640, 1640, 1683, 1677, 1683, 1658, 1675, 1748, 1705, 1711 and are included under the topic Early Carbine History in all our PDF Extended History products and printed products wherever possible.